 Code Enforcement

-Visio-Code Enforcement ProcessThe mission of the Lake Isabella Code Enforcement program is to promote and maintain a safe, clean, and desirable community.
-Code Enforcement helps maintain and improve the quality of the community by administering a fair and unbiased enforcement program to correct violations of municipal codes and land use requirements.
+The mission of the Lake Isabella Code Enforcement program is to promote and maintain a safe, clean, and desirable community.
+Code Enforcement helps maintain and improve the quality of life in the community by administering a fair and unbiased enforcement program to correct violations of municipal codes and land use requirements.
 The adopted procedures for Code Enforcement can be found in the links below.

-On a regular basis Village staff patrols the community recording violations.
-This process entails documentation and digital photography.
+CameraOn a regular basis Village staff patrols the community to document ordinance violations.
+This process entails using photography to establish that a violation has occurred.
 Likewise, staff also investigate complaints generated by residents.
 Property owners in violation of an ordinance will then receive a notice in the mail detailing the violation with a time-line for correction.
 Prior to sending out a Correction Notice, the Village must establish that a violation has occurred.
 If the property owner fails to remedy the violation, a second Notice of Violation may be issued.
-Failure to remedy the situation will result in a Civil Infraction being issued and forwarded to the District Court, who will then issue a court date.
-This process is shown on the graphic to the right that shows the steps involved in the ordinance enforcement process.
+Failure to remedy the situation may result in a Municipal Civil Infraction being issued and forwarded to the Isabella County District Court.
+Once a Municipal Civil Infraction ticket has been filed, an individual ticketed may admit responsibility to the court, or contest the ticket through a formal or informal hearing.
+The steps used by the Village to resolve ordinance violations are illustrated below.

 Current Solicitor/Peddler Licenses (Updated 9-18-2023)